MicrosoftDocs/fabric-docs/docs/data-warehouse/dimensional-modeling-dimension-tables.md

 > [!TIP]
 > A good way to determine which dimensions and attributes you need is to find the right people and ask the right questions.
 Specifically, stay alert for the mention of the word _by_.
 For example, when someone says they need to analyze sales _by_ salesperson, _by_ month, and _by_ product category, they're telling you that they need dimensions that have those attributes.

-> [!NOTE]
-> If you plan to create a [Direct Lake semantic model](../get-started/direct-lake-overview.md), you should include all possible columns required for filtering and grouping as dimension attributes.
+If you plan to create a [Direct Lake semantic model](../get-started/direct-lake-overview.md), you should include all possible columns required for filtering and grouping as dimension attributes.
 That's because Direct Lake semantic models don't support calculated columns.

 ### Foreign keys

 The sample dimension table also has a _foreign key_, which is named `SalesRegion_FK`.
 Other dimension tables can reference a foreign key, and their presence in a dimension table is a special case.
 It indicates that the table is related to another dimension table, meaning that it might form part of a [snowflake dimension](#snowflake-dimensions) or it's related to an [outrigger dimension](#outrigger-dimensions).

-> [!NOTE]
-> Fabric [!INCLUDE [fabric-dw](includes/fabric-dw.md)] [supports foreign key constraints](table-constraints.md#table-constraints) but they can't be enforced.
+Fabric [!INCLUDE [fabric-dw](includes/fabric-dw.md)] [supports foreign key constraints](table-constraints.md#table-constraints) but they can't be enforced.
 Therefore, it's important that your ETL process tests for integrity between related tables when data is loaded.

->
-> It's still a good idea to create foreign keys.
+It's still a good idea to create foreign keys.
 One good reason to create unenforced foreign keys is to allow modeling tools, like Power BI Desktop, to automatically detect and create relationships between tables in the semantic model.

 ### Historical tracking attributes